 Monitoring Progress: The Graduated Approach Who is involved?
 Assess Baseline established by Hobart for comparison of support impact.
-The SENCO to carry out a clear analysis of the pupil's needs.
-This will draw on: The teacher's assessment and experience of the pupil Their previous progress and attainment and behaviour Other teachers' assessments, where relevant The individual's development in comparison to their peers and national data The SENCo to carry out observations, hold discussions with key staff, parents and carers to identify and analyse needs SENCo Head of Year Pastoral Team Teachers

-Plan The SENCo to hold discussions with parents and carers, learners, staff and any specialist services involved regarding actions and support needed to be put in place that considers: The individual's development in comparison to their peers and national data The views and experience of parents The pupil's own views Advice from external support services, if relevant SEND Team Head of Year Pastoral Team Teachers Student Parents/Carers Do Implement the plan as agreed.
+Where necessary, the SENCO to carry out a clear analysis of the pupil's needs.
+This will draw on: The teacher's assessment and experience of the pupil Their previous progress and attainment and behaviour Other teachers' assessments, where relevant The individual's development in comparison to their peers and national data The SENCo to carry out observations, hold discussions with key staff, parents and carers to identify and analyse needs SENCo Head of Year Pastoral Team Teachers Where SEND support is required the SENCO to hold discussions with parents and carers, learners, staff and any specialist services involved regarding actions and support needed to be put in place that considers: The individual's development in comparison to their peers and national data The views and experience of parents The pupil's own views Advice from external support services, if relevant Set date for review.
+SEND Team Head of Year Pastoral Team Teachers Student Parents/Carers Implement the plan as agreed.
 Observe and record evidence of support and progress.
-Review Discuss effectiveness of the intervention and the impact on the learner.
+The class or subject teacher is responsible for working with the child on a daily basis.
+The teacher will also liaise closely with any teaching assistants or specialists who provide support set out in the plan and monitor the progress being made.
+The SENCO will provide support and guidance for the teacher.
+SEND TeamTeachersStudentParents/Carers Review Discuss effectiveness of the intervention and the impact on the learner.
 Plan next steps carefully with parents, other specialists, and the learner.
 Does the APDR cycle need to begin again?
-EHCP annual reviews SEND Team Teachers Student Parents/Carers SEND Team Teachers Student Parents/Carers
+EHCP annual reviews SEND TeamTeachersStudentParents/Carers

 Where further assessment is deemed necessary, a broad range of standardised test materials are available and utilised in order to screen students for learning difficulties and conduct further in-depth assessments of need where this is deemed appropriate.
-Standardised testing is undertaken by a Specialist Teacher and used to inform subsequent educational provision for individual students.
+Standardised testing is used to inform subsequent educational provision for individual students.
 A list of assessments available for use at Hobart High School is available in The SEN Information Report (available in the policy section of our website).